atheros/xbrzscale/README.md

 Compiling
 ---------

+For Mac and Linux:

-Just run `make` and you should end up with a binary called `xbrzscale`.
+run `make` and you should end up with a binary called `xbrzscale`.

-The makefile will probably work only on linux and OSX, but it is simple enough to be ported to other platforms.
+For Windows:

+run `mingw32-make -f Makefile-win` and you should end up with a binary called `xbrzscale.exe`

 Usage
 -----